tink-ab/tink-link-ios/README.md

 Use `pod update TinkLink` to update to the newer version.

-### Integrate the Tink Link UI into your project using CocoaPds.
+### Integrate the TinkLinkUI into your project using CocoaPds.
 - Using CocoaPods
 Similar to using TinkLink, Add `pod 'TinkLinkUI'` to your project's Podfile.
 Run `pod install` to install the TinkLinkUI framework.

-When finished, you should be able to `import TinkLinkUI` within your project.
+When finished, you should be able to `import TinkLink` and `import TinkLinkUI` within your project.

 Use `pod update TinkLinkUI` to update to the newer version.